Hong Kong's Cathay Pacific warns against protest outside its premises

 “It is the responsibility of all of us to rebuild trust in the community and create hope for the younger generation,” Kadoorie said.

+Western governments, including the United States and Britain, have also called for restraint and urged dialogue between all sides.

+The Australian Council of Trade Unions called on Prime Minister Scott Morrison on Wednesday to put Australia’s trade deal with Hong Kong on hold until concerns about human rights abuses of pro-democracy protesters were resolved.

-Reporting by Twinnie Siu and Donny Kwok; Writing by Farah Master; Editing by Paul Tait
+Reporting by Twinnie Siu, Donny Kwok, Felix Tam, and Jessie Pang; Writing by Farah Master; Editing by Paul Tait